PatrickYLi/patrickyli.github.io/work/patmo/lecture-01.md

 call patmo_dumpAllMixingRatioToFile("allNDs.dat")</code></pre>
       <p>
         This is the Fortran driver program for the case.
-        It initializes the model, loads the atmospheric profile, sets the radiation field, and writes the main outputs.
+        It shows, in code, how the runtime inputs are loaded: first the model is initialized, then the atmospheric profile is read, then the radiation field is set, and finally the diagnostic outputs are written.
-        If you want to see where a <code>PATMO</code> run actually starts and ends, this is the file to open.
+        If you want to see where this <code>PATMO</code> run actually starts and ends, this is the file to open.
       </p>
     </article>
   </div>